KevinHardy-Cooper/VApp/README.md

  For more information on how to write scripts, refer to the [official docs](https://db-migrate.readthedocs.io/en/latest/API/SQL/).

-## What Should Go In SensitiveInfo.js?
+## What Should Go In SensitiveInfo.json?
 At this stage, there are only four fields, and each is required in order to make a database connection **currently**.

-`this.host = '';` This will contain the host of the database we are using.
+`"host" : ""` This will contain the host of the database we are using.
 For a local database, the host is `localhost`;

-`this.user = '';` This will contain the user for the database we are using.
+`"user" : ""` This will contain the user for the database we are using.
 For a local database, the user could be `root`, or whatever you set up your local database user to be.

-`this.password = '';` This will contain the password for the database we are using.
+`"password" : ""` This will contain the password for the database we are using.
 For a local database, this is not your computer password, but rather the password that you set up to be used for your local database.

-`this.database = '';` This will contain the database name for the database we are using.
+`"database" : ""` This will contain the database name for the database we are using.
 For this project, we will be using `VApp`.

-`this.port= '';` This will contain the database port for the database we are using.
+`"port" : ""` This will contain the database port for the database we are using.
 The default is `3306`.

-`this.consumer_key = '';` This is one of the two keys required in order to use Twitter's APIs for our app.
+`"consumer_key" : ""` This is one of the two keys required in order to use Twitter's APIs for our app.
 They are associated with Kevin's Twitter developer account and can be found there.
 More information can be found [here](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/).

-`this.consumer_secret_key = '';` This is the other key required in order to use Twitter's APIS for our app.
+`"consumer_secret_key" : ""` This is the other key required in order to use Twitter's APIS for our app.
 They are associated with Kevin's Twitter developer account and can be found there.
 More information can be found [here](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/).

-`this.callback_url = '';` This is used to provide direction on where a user should go after signing in with their Twitter credentials.
+`"callback_url" : ""` This is used to provide direction on where a user should go after signing in with their Twitter credentials.
 This callback url has been explicitly declared in the app's settings on Kevin's Twitter developer account.
 More information can be found [here](https://developer.twitter.com/en/docs/basics/apps/guides/callback-urls.html).

-`this.cookie_signer = '';` This is the secret used to sign the session ID cookie.
+`"cookie_signer" : ""` This is the secret used to sign the session ID cookie.

 ## Linting
 For JavaScript development, we will follow the following naming conventions: